catfish2019/Algorithms/Lab1_UnixTerminal/TerminalOverview/README.md

   * Make sure to 'add/commit/push' this file to the repo in this directory.
 * Modify the file called 'main.c' in your respository containing the power example.
   * Make sure to 'add/commit/push' this file to the repo in this directory.
+* Take a screenshot of your virtual environment running.
+Name it 'linux.jpg'
+  * Make sure to 'commit' this file to the repo in this directory.

 ## Going Further

-(Some more programs to research and try out
+(Some more terminal programs to research and try out on your own time)

 1. history
 2. tree